JulianAnalytics/Football/README.md

 ⚽ Three position-specific recruitment models for defined archetypal roles which identify and score players based on technical performance data

-⚽ A shotmap which illustrates the outcome of all of Mo Salah´s 2019/20 shots
+⚽ A shotmap in R which illustrates the outcome of all of Mo Salah´s 2019/20 shots

 ⚽ Two Premier League trivia quizzes

-⚽ Scraping data from the FBREF webpage
+⚽ Web scraper for FBref.com

-⚽ Creating a full match dashboard using Statsbomb data
+⚽ Creation of a full match dashboard using event data from the Statsbomb API